Purchasing Power Parities

 Gross fixed capital formation

-Prices for construction are collected using a set of standard construction projects covering different types of buildings and civil engineering works.
+Prices for Construction are collected using a set of standard construction projects covering different types of buildings and civil engineering works.
 Prices for the projects are to be at the level of prevailing tender prices - that is, the prices of tenders that have been accepted by purchasers.
-The principle of rotation is applied between fully priced projects and ?key items? pricing for the rest number of construction projects.
+The principle of rotation is applied between fully priced projects and Key Items (KIs) pricing for the rest number of construction projects.

 In addition to the prices and adjustment factors enumerated above, participating countries have to provide expenditure weights at basic heading levels, annual average exchange rates and mid-year resident population figures, as well as their most recent estimates of GDP and its main sub-aggregates.
 The expenditure weights are taken from the expenditure breakdown of national accounts.